stolostron/hypershift-deployment-controller/docs/provision_hypershift_clusters_by_mce.md

     Instructions result in the following AWS resources:

-    * IAM policy in AWS
+    * Create an IAM policy in AWS
-    * Hypershift operator IAM user
+    * Create an IAM user for the Hypershift operator to use
-    * Attach the policy to the user
+    * Attach the IAM policy to the IAM user
     * Create an IAM access key for the user, use the access key and secret in the next section

     The secret must contain 3 fields: